+As of December 31 er 31

+2016 2015 2014 Board of Directors Explanation of Changes

+NIS in thousa nds

+Operating segment

-As of December 31 Board of Directors Explanation of Changes 2015 2014 2013 NIS , in thousa nds Operating segment Products 109,059 108,442 95,449 No significant change was recorded in 2015 compared to 2014.
-The increase in revenues in 2014 compared to 2013 in the Products segment is mainly the result of enhanced marketing activity in several selected markets and the launching of new products.
-Percentage of total company revenues 69% 63% 61% Logistics Solutions 35,070 37,835 55,096 The Logistics Solutions segment is characterized by changes and volatility in revenue, due to changes in the actual rate of progress in the construction of projects in this segment and mainly changes in the design and construction of logistics systems for customers in Israel (for further details see section 1.10.8 in Chapter A of this Periodic Report), as well as the rate of receipt of orders from customers for the construction of systems in the reporting period (for details see section 1.10.6.2 in Chapter A of this Periodic Report).
-Percentage of total company revenues 22% 22% 35% 1 / Parking Solutions 14,611 24,641 5,195 The decrease recorded in revenues in this segment in 2015 compared to 2014 is mainly due to a decline in the rate of progress in projects that were in the final completion stages in the course of the year and a delay in the start of execution of new projects in this operating segment despite the actual signing of agreements in respect of those projects.
-Percentage of total company revenues 9% 14% 3%
+Products 113,509 109,059 108,442 The increase in revenues in 2016 compared to 2015 in the Products segment is mainly the result of marketing activity in several selected markets and the launch of new products.
+No significant change was recorded in revenues in this segment in 2015 compared to 2014.

+Percentage of total

+company revenues 76% 69% 63%

+Logistics Solutions 19,881 35,070 37,835 The Logistics Solutions segment is characterized by volatility in revenues, due to changes in the actual rate of progress in the construction of projects in this segment, including the design and construction of logistics systems for customers in Israel (for further details see section 1.10.8 in Chapter A of this Periodic Report), as well as the rate of receipt of customer orders for the construction of systems in the reporting period (for details see section 1.10.6.2 in Chapter A of this Periodic Report).

+Percentage of total company revenues 13% 22% 22%

+Parking Solutions 15,171 14,611 24,641 No significant change was recorded in revenues in this segment in 2016 compared to 2015.
+The decrease recorded in revenues in this segment in 2015 compared to 2014 was mainly due to slower rates of progress in projects in process that were in final completion stages in the course of the year and a delay in the execution of new projects in this operating segment despite the actual signing of agreements in respect of those projects.

+Percentage of total 100/ 00/ 1 40/

+company revenues 10% 9% 14%